Introduction to Browsing the Web

-JAWS works best with the latest versions of Google Chrome, Mozilla Firefox, and Microsoft® Edge®.
+JAWS works best with the latest versions of Google Chrome™, Mozilla® Firefox®, and Internet Explorer 11®.
 JAWS provides the same powerful features for each supported browser, allowing you to choose the one that best suits your needs.
-Note that certain JAWS features, such as PlaceMarkers and certain Navigation Quick Keys, are not yet supported in Edge.
-JAWS alerts you if you try to use a feature that is not available.
+The Microsoft® Edge® browser also provides a certain level of support, but there are some features such as PlaceMarkers and some Navigation Quick Keys that are still not supported.
+A newer, Chromium-based version of Edge is slated to appear in 2020 and it is expected to be a much better solution for users.
+JAWS will alert you if you try to use a feature that is not available.

 When browsing the web, JAWS gives you quick access to the information you need, and provides detailed information about the structure and organization of web pages.
 Tables, lists, headings, and alternate text for images are all announced.
 The information comes right from the HTML used to create the page.
 HTML is designed with accessibility in mind, and JAWS supports more of the built-in HTML accessibility features than any other screen reader.

 JAWS uses the Virtual Cursor on web pages, letting you read as you would in a word processing document.
 The Virtual Cursor is also available in other applications, such as HTML based help systems, HTML based e-mails in Outlook, and in PDF (Portable Document Format) files.
 Many of the features discussed within these topics are also available wherever the Virtual Cursor is used.